Banking & Financial Services Law

 enforcement actions and litigation in state and federal court

-Dickinson's Banking Law Group is led by Howard Hagen, who formerly served as general counsel to the Iowa Division of Banking and currently serves as general counsel to the Community Bankers of Iowa.
+Dickinson's Banking Law Group is led by Howard Hagen, who formerly served as general counsel to the Iowa Division of Banking.
+Howard currently serves as general counsel to the Community Bankers of Iowa.
+Howard’s extensive experience has made him an expert in the laws and regulations surrounding the banking and financial services industry.

 - American Bankers Association - Certified Regulatory Compliance Manager